 You'll be amazed at the number of bugs this can produce.
 Just testing your happy flow is not enough.
 It did us some good once.

-As Testersuite Team, continue with the same enthusiasm as you have for the past 10 years, because great things will come out of it!
+As Testersuite Team, continue as enthusiastically as you have been doing for 10 years because great things will come from that!

-Would you like to react to the above blog or would you like to be in the picture in this section?
-Then mail us at info@testersuite.nl.
-If you want to stay informed about Testersuite please click here for the latest Testersuite news.
+Would you like to comment on the above blog or would you like to be featured in this column yourself?
+Mail us via info@testersuite.nl.
+If you want to stay informed about Testersuite click here for the latest Testersuite news.